mousepawmedia/devdocs/network/source/tools/graphics.rst

 we strongly recommend installing all of these tools, regardless of your specific assignments.

-Birdfont (v2.x)
+Birdfont (v2.28 or later)
 =====================================

 **Birdfont** is an open source font editor and creator.
 It allows you to design fonts with vector graphics, and export them in the TTF, EOT, and SVG font formats.

-Birdfont can be installed via...
+Birdfont can be installed on Debian-based systems from the official repositories:

 ..  code-block:: bash